metabrainz/musicbrainz-android/README.md

 ### Can I skip all this Maven stuff?

 Yes.
-However, you will need to look at the dependencies in the POMs and go hunting for the jars yourself.
+However, you'll need to look at the dependencies in the POMs and go hunting for the dependencies yourself.